Ehc1000/Fitness-Tracker-Website/README.md

 - **Workout Tracking:** Record workout sessions.
 - **Progress Visualization:** View fitness progress using interactive charts (powered by Chart.js).
 - **Local Data Persistence:** Utilizes SQL.js for storing data locally in a `database.sqlite` file.
+- **Gamified Experience:** An interactive game to make fitness fun.
+- **AI-Powered Chat:** Get fitness and nutrition advice from an AI-powered chatbot.

 ## Technologies Used